Joint home loan: Tips for co-buying property

 Is a joint home loan your ticket to property ownership?
 Our expert tips help you get ready to buy a home with a partner, friend or relative.

-At the beginning: plan how costs will be shared
+Discuss how costs will be shared

-Also if you apply for a loan with a linked offset account, consider who will be responsible for managing this account and making additional repayments towards the loan?
+Also if you apply for a loan with a linked offset account, consider who will be responsible for managing this account and making additional repayments towards the loan.
 If one partner can't make their payment one month, what is the back-up plan?

 What are your plans for today, tomorrow and the future?

-Considerations when buying a property with a partner
+Questions to ask when buying a property with a partner

 • How much can you both afford to borrow?